ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

 A large number of CA/PVA tools have been developed.
 The following are some representative examples.

+-  CS-Studio:
--  CS-Studio: Control System Studio, an application bundle with many available plug-ins like display managers (BOY, Display Builder), data visualization/charting tools (DataBrowser), and so on.
+   :doc:`Control System Studio <phoebus:intro>`, an application bundle with many available plug-ins like display managers (BOY, Display Builder), data visualization/charting tools (DataBrowser), and so on.